xawellington/eeee346-s24-hw7/README.md

 # Autokey Cipher

-The Autokey cipher is a polyalphabetic substitution cipher that uses a key to encode/decode a message.
+The autokey cipher is a polyalphabetic substitution cipher that uses a key to encode/decode a message.
 The cipher appends a primer to the message to create a key which is then used to securely encode the given message.

 See https://en.wikipedia.org/wiki/Autokey_cipher for more information.

-Psuedo-code has been provided to help you.
+The psuedocode has been provided to help you.

 # Psuedocode: Caesar Cipher Encode

 ```
 For each character in a message:
   If the character is valid (A-Z):
-    Convert character from ASCII code to an alphabet number (by subtracting 65 or 'A')
+    Convert the character from ASCII code to an alphabet number (by subtracting 65 or 'A')
     Shift the number by subtracting the member shift
     If the shifted number > 25:
       Subtract 26 from the number
     Else if the shifted number is < 0:
       Add 26 to the number
     Reconvert the number to ASCII code (by adding 65 or 'A')
-      Add code for this iteration to encoded message (concat)
+    Add (concat) this code to encoded message
-      * Note: if the input message character is a white space (' '), the code for this iteration should be a white space
+    * Note: if the input message character is a white space (' '), the code for this iteration is a white space
   Else:
     return False
 Store the encoded message in the member encoded